sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/20-RBAC/README.md

 - **Subjects**: These correspond to the entity that attempts an operation in the cluster.
 There are three types of subjects:
     - **User Accounts**: These are global, and meant for humans or processes living outside the cluster.
 There is no associated resource API Object in the Kubernetes cluster.
     - **Service Accounts**: This kind of account is namespaced and meant for intra-cluster processes running inside pods, which want to authenticate against the API.
     - **Groups**: This is used for referring to multiple accounts.
-There are some groups created by default such as cluster-admin (explained in later sections).
+There are some groups created by default such as cluster-admin.
 - **RoleBindings** and **ClusterRoleBindings**: Just as the names imply, these bind subjects to roles (i.e. the operations a given user can perform).
 As for Roles and ClusterRoles, the difference lies in the scope: a RoleBinding will make the rules effective inside a namespace, whereas a ClusterRoleBinding will make the rules effective in all namespaces.

 ## Create User With Limited Namespace Access